Neproxx/ID2223-LikeItOrNot/README.md

 - `SUBREDDITS_FG_VERSION`
 - `FEATURE_VIEW_VERSION`

+You may also add the below environment variables for Modal.
+To use automatic deployment with github workflows, it is necessary to add all the hopsworks, reddit and modal environment variables to the Github repository.

+- `MODAL_TOKEN_ID`
+- `MODAL_TOKEN_SECRET`

 Secondly, this repository contains a Dockerfile to build a container for this tool that runs in any local environment.
 In order to use it, simply run the below command which builds the container, starts it and provides you with a terminal inside the container where you can run the scripts from.
 In case of development, you can modify files locally and the changes will come into effect inside the container immediately.
 Note that building the container can take up to 15 minutes due to the large requirements.

 ```console
 docker compose run reddit-predict
 ```

-In case you want to run the script on `modal`, execute the following commands after you started the container and follow the instructions.
+In case you want to run the script on `modal` and you have not added the modal environment variables, you have to execute the following commandsafter you started the container and follow the instructions.
 It will generate a new token that the container needs to authenticate itself to modal.
 Also, do not forget to set `RUN_ON_MODAL=True`.

 ```console
 modal token new